NodeBB/nodebb-english/scaling/index.rst

         "port": ["4567", "4568", "4569"]  // will start three processes
     }

+Keep in mind you need to start nodebb with node loader.js so that 3 works can be spawned.
+Using node app.js will only use the first port in the array.

 A proxy server like Nginx is required in order to load balance requests between all of the servers.
 Add an ``upstream`` block to your config: